Apache Peak Rock Climbing

 Apache is also home to wonderful snow climbs, including the classic Queen's Way, the short but sweet Apache Couloir, and remote Fair Glacier.

 Approach most routes from the East by hiking from Brainard Lake into the high basin between Navajo Peak and Shoshoni Peak.
 The Kasparov Traverse and the Chessmen are approached from Pawnee Pass.
 Fair Glacier can be reached from Monarch Lake on the west or from Pawnee Pass via the Crater Lake Trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Apache Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Apache Peak:

 Featured Route For Apache Peak

 The ridge between Shoshoni Peak and Apache Peak is one of the best ridge traverses in the Indian Peaks.
 The rock is solid, the ridge provides plenty of scrambling and routefinding challenges, and the setting is superb.
 Best of all, the ridge is dotted with tower formations that beg to be climbed.
 Gerry Roach refers to these towers as the Chessmen, but in his guidebook he says he knows of no recorded climbs on them.
 The Chessmen have dwelt in obscurity for years.
 For better or worse, the Che...[more]
 Browse More Classics in Colorado